redwoodjs/redwood/docs/docs/intro-to-servers.md

 ## Simplifying Access

 Having to type your username or include a private key each time is not fun.
-Luckily SSH using public/private key cryptography, and can verify your identity using your public key.
+Luckily SSH uses public/private key cryptography, and can verify your identity using your public key.
 You've probably uploaded your public key to GitHub in the **Settings > SSH and GPG keys** section.
 We'll do something similar here: put our local machine's public key on the server so that it knows it's us when we connect, and skip the password.

 :::info